MTJailed/MTJailed-Native/README.md

 - Respring bug, by Sem Voigtlander, Vincent Desmurs and Joseph Shenton

 ## Special thanks to
-Joseph Shenton, for teaching me how to create a better UI.
+- Joseph Shenton, for teaching me about table views.
+- Jonathan Levine, for creating public posts about analyzing the iOS kernel
+- Ian Beer, Luca Todesco and siguza for their public kernel and sandbox exploits.

-Jonathan Levine, for creating public posts about analyzing the iOS kernel Luca Todesco, for building the Yalu102 jailbreak [Hostinger](http://hotsinger.com), For the great hosting service where we store our API's.
+[Hostinger](http://hotsinger.com), For the great hosting service where we store our API's.
 Apple Inc, for allowing so much from within the sandbox.